-Manufactures are able to keep the centre of gravity lower with the SUV’s monocoque structure thus decreasing the chances of vehicle roll-overs.
-Crumble zones are integrated into the framework of a monocoque chassis to make the frame bend and fold in a specific manner that deflects the impact away from the occupants, thus making the cabin safer.
+Manufacturers are able to keep the center of gravity lower with the SUV’s monocoque structure thus decreasing the chances of vehicle roll-overs.
+Crumple zones are integrated into the framework of a monocoque chassis to make the frame bend and fold in a specific manner that deflects the impact away from the occupants, thus making the cabin safer.

 - Ladder frames are robust and rigid and their whole purpose is NOT to bend and fold under pressure.
 A negative when it comes to vehicle collisions.

 - Certain parts of the monocoque structure can be reinforced to keep passengers safer.

 - Rear and side structures of a monocoque can be specifically designed to maintain the structural integrity of the cabin in the event of a rear or side impact, all designed to safeguard the occupants.

 - The frame is also designed to absorb the impact a lot better.

 - All these factors are reasons why a ladder frame chassis vehicle will never be as safe as a monocoque.

-Ladder frame vehicles such as modern pickup trucks like the Ford Ranger, VW Amarok and Nissan Navara have all incorporated safety features like airbags, ESP, Lane Keep Assist, Emergency Braking, advanced technology in the vehicles bonnet design to allow it to absorb impact better and Stability Control to name a few.
+Ladder frame vehicles such as found in modern pickup trucks like the Ford Ranger & VW Amarok, have incorporated safety features like airbags, ESP, Lane Keep Assist, Emergency Braking, advanced technology in the vehicles bonnet design to allow it to absorb impact better and Stability Control to name a few.
 These are all incorporated to improve the safety of a ladder frame pickup.
 IT will however never be as safe as a Monocoque SUV.

 What is a Body On Frame Chassis?

 What is a Monocoque Chassis?

-With the Monocoque design the chassis is forged into the basic structure of the vehicle creating one singular object known as a Uni-body, or Monocoque.
-Monocoque chassis are mainly used in the production of small SUV’s, luxury sedans and hatchbacks, offering superior safety, ride dynamics and fuel economy due to its lighter framework.
+With the Monocoque design, the chassis is forged into the basic structure of the vehicle creating one singular object known as a Uni-body, or Monocoque.
+Monocoque chassis is mainly used in the production of small SUVs, luxury sedans, and hatchbacks, offering superior safety, ride dynamics, and fuel economy due to its lighter framework.

 Advantages of Unibody frame chassis vehicles

-With advancement in technology and software the Unibody has become much easier to design, and modify.
+With advancements in technology and software, the Unibody has become much easier to design, and modify.

 - It offers better ride comfort and lower wind noise being lower and closer to the ground.